FCamara-Hackathon-2021/hackathon-squad19/README.md

-# Squad 19 - Hackathon FCamara 2021 Season 1

-## Renova: facilitando o reaproveitamento de materiais escolares
+# Renova - Facilitando o reaproveitamento de materiais escolares

-Estudo de caso para o Hackathon Season 1 do Grupo FCamara.
+Estudo de caso para o Hackathon 2021 Season 1, do Grupo FCamara.

 <p align="center">
  <a href="#o-que-é-esse-hackathon">O que é esse Hackathon?</a> •
- <a href="#squads">Squads</a> •
  <a href="#o-desafio">O Desafio</a> •
+ <a href="#squad">Squad</a> •
  <a href="#tecnologias">Tecnologias</a> •
  <a href="#licença">Licença</a>
 </p>